 This Guideline page does this really well; there’s minimal text, a simple form above the fold, and more details below.

-For obvious reasons, like any blog post or site page, the content on your landing pages should stay up to date.
+User experience and landing page trends change.
+So like any blog post or site page, the content on your landing pages should stay up to date.
 If your previously best-performing ad begins to fall off, outdated landing pages could be the culprit.
 Even just a refresh of the background colors, a new CTA, or some fresh copy will prevent fatigue and signal to Google and any ad platform that the content is fresh.

 Okay, it may seem like all these tips are pointing you away from confusing your audience … and maybe you’re right.
 Thank you pages are just another step in this process.
 Once someone lands on your page and completes an action, give them a visual confirmation that you have their information, the wheels are churning, they have reserved a spot.
 This can come in the form of a thank you script: “Thank you.
 Your information has been submitted.”
 Or you can redirect to a full thank you page that features some of those special extras you may have buried below the fold on the previous page.